Fueling in the Heat Why Your Summer Strategy Should Change

 Frequently asked questions

-You'll likely need more total fluid, yes — but drink to thirst, not on a forced schedule.
-And make sure the extra fluid comes with electrolytes, not just plain water.
+You'll likely need more total fluid.
+Drink to thirst, not on a forced schedule, and make sure the extra fluid comes with electrolytes rather than plain water.
 The biggest heat-day mistake is chugging water at every aid station without sodium to match.

 Bring it home